aakashbansal/App-WatchDog-Android-App/README.md

 the project should be opened in "Project" view and not the "Android" view.
 This setting exist in 3rd or 4th row from upper left corner of ANdroid Studio Screen
 ```

+## Working

+At its core, the app has two services that constantly run in background :

+* **AppLaunchDetectService** - This service finds the current running app in foreground and checks to see if it has exceeded its **Usage Limit Quota**.
+If yes, the app exits.
+If no, app continues to run.
+* **UsageStatsUpdateService** - This service , as the name suggests, updates the **Usage Stats** (Last Used Time, No of Launches, Time In foreground ) of the given app.

+These two services perform the core tasks of the whole app.
+Everything major that is happening in the app is being constantly performed by these services in one way or the another using various helper functions defined in /**helpe**r directory.